15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 Endotoxin TestingBelow 0.5 EU/mgNo endotoxin data disclosed

-Customer SupportTransparent contact details and lab documentation on requestAnonymous storefront, no business address
+Customer SupportTransparent contact details + lab docs on requestAnonymous storefront, no business address

 Regulations vary significantly by country and by peptide.
-Some peptides such as GLP-1 agonists are FDA-approved; many others remain research-only and are not approved for human treatment use.
-Stay informed about the legality and intended-use status of any peptide you consider, and never assume that a product sold online has been independently verified for safety.
+Some, like the GLP-1 agonists, are FDA-approved; many others — including BPC-157 and TB-500 — remain research-only, are not approved for human treatment, and cannot legally be sold as dietary supplements in the U.S. (FDA).
+Never assume a product sold online has been independently verified for safety — the CoA is what tells you.

 10. Are Peptides Steroids?
 Clearing Up the Confusion

 No, peptides are not steroids.
-The two molecule classes are fundamentally different in chemistry, mechanism, and regulatory treatment.
+They're fundamentally different in chemistry, mechanism, and regulation.
 Peptides are short chains of amino acids that send signals to cells.
-Steroids are lipid-based compounds that often mimic hormones such as testosterone or cortisol and exert their effects by binding intracellular receptors and altering gene expression directly.
+Steroids are lipid-based compounds that mimic hormones such as testosterone and cortisol and act by binding to intracellular receptors and directly altering gene expression.

 Key Differences Between Peptides and Steroids